botea14/TikTok-LIVE-Spy-Chat-Gifts-Video/README.md

 # 🛠️ Features
 Portable App: No installation required.
 Just run the .exe file.

 Chat Monitoring: Track TikTok live chats in real time.

 Gift Tracking: Get insights on gifts sent during TikTok live streams.

 Video Player Controls: Manage the video player's visibility and size with ease.

 Simple Interface: A clean and user-friendly dashboard hosted at http://localhost:3456.

-# 🔧 Notes
+# 🔧 To do..
-Tray Icon: The app minimizes to the system tray.
-Use the tray icon to show or quit the app.
+Tray Icon: The app should minimizes to the system tray.
+Should use the tray icon to show or quit the app.
-App Close: To fully close the app, use the "Quit" option in the tray menu or Task Manager.

 # 📖 License
 This project is licensed under the MIT License.